 - 1. Reinstatement to grade shall begin with the most senior displaced employee to be the first reinstated.
-Upon reinstatement to grade, the employee's time in grade shall exclude that time during which she/he worked out of grade. - 2.
-The City shall give the employee working out of grade, written notice of the opportunity to return to his/her previous grade when such opportunity is available.
+Upon reinstatement to grade, the employee's time in grade shall exclude that time during which they worked out of grade. - 2.
+The City shall give the employee working out of grade, written notice of the opportunity to return to their previous grade when such opportunity is available.
 The employee shall have four (4) calendar days from the time of receipt of such notice to submit notice of acceptance or refusal of such opportunity.
-Failure to respond within the prescribed four (4) day period shall be considered refusal to accept reinstatement to his/her former grade. - 3.
-If an employee refuses the opportunity to return to his/her former grade, she/he shall have waived further consideration to such reinstatement unless otherwise agreed to among the City, the Bargaining Unit, and the employee. - 4.
-No new appointments to any grade from which employees have been removed or adjusted due to layoffs, reclassifications, or causes other than disciplinary reasons, shall be made until every employee laid off or adjusted in rank has been given the opportunity to return to the position from which she/he was displaced. - 5.
-An employee displaced from his/her grade due to layoffs, reclassification or causes other than disciplinary action, shall be reduced to the next lower rank.
-She/he shall then be considered the senior person in that grade, insofar as the effect of further reductions in grade and the effects on the employee group, as described above.
-This shall not be interpreted to mean that an employee cannot be reduced from several higher ranks until she/he is eventually laid off from the department. - An employee forced to transfer to a lower rated position due to economic layoff, shall maintain his/her current salary.
+Failure to respond within the prescribed four (4) day period shall be considered refusal to accept reinstatement to their former grade. - 3.
+If an employee refuses the opportunity to return to their former grade, they shall have waived further consideration to such reinstatement unless otherwise agreed to among the City, the Bargaining Unit, and the employee. - 4.
+No new appointments to any grade from which employees have been removed or adjusted due to layoffs, reclassifications, or causes other than disciplinary reasons, shall be made until every employee laid off or adjusted in rank has been given the opportunity to return to the position from which they were displaced.

-Should an employee refuse reinstatement to his/her former position, she/he shall have his/her salary reduced to the maximum salary for the position she/he is then holding.
+- 5. An employee displaced from their grade due to layoffs, reclassification or causes other than disciplinary action, shall be reduced to the next lower rank.
+They shall then be considered the senior person in that grade, insofar as the effect of further reductions in grade and the effects on the employee group, as described above.
+This shall not be interpreted to mean that an employee cannot be reduced from several higher ranks until they are eventually laid off from the department. - 6.
+An employee forced to transfer to a lower rated position due to economic layoff, shall maintain their current salary. - 7.
+Should an employee refuse reinstatement to their former position, they shall have their salary reduced to the maximum salary for the position they are then holding.

-GRIEVANCE PROCEDURE ARTICLE XVI.
+ARTICLE XVI.
+GRIEVANCE PROCEDURE